14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 Richmond is also known for holding one of England’s largest cobbled market squares – which still hosts two market days per week for locals and guests to enjoy.

-Full of quaint cafes and traditional pubs, the pretty town is fantastic for a weekend away, and boasts plenty of nearby walks for visitors to enjoy – including the castle, waterfalls, and magical woodlands.
+Full of quaint cafes and traditional pubs, the pretty town is fantastic for a weekend away, and boasts plenty of nearby walks for visitors to enjoy – including the castle, waterfalls, and magical woodlands, alongside the beautiful Yorkshire Dales just a short drive away.

 Home of Dracula, 199 steps, Whitby Abbey, and the best fish and chips you’ll ever try (we’re looking at you, Magpie Cafe) the Yorkshire town of Whitby is the quintessential seaside town.

-With breathtaking views, historic importance, and a range of fantastic events – including the Whitby Goth Festival – Whitby is undoubtedly one of Yorkshire’s biggest tourist spots.
-But don’t let that put you off.
+With breathtaking views, historical importance, and a range of fantastic events – including the Whitby Goth Festival – Whitby is undoubtedly one of Yorkshire’s biggest tourist spots; but don’t let that put you off.

 There are plenty of stunning sights to see when visiting, including the Abbey, the whalebone, the pier, and more, alongside tons of jewellery shops specialising in Whitby jet, proper seaside amusements, and plenty of places to eat.